Delph-Sunny/09-ReadMe_Generator/README.md

 ## Description
 This app will generate a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).

+:information_source:

 ```
 User Story Acceptance Criteria